 The Bottom Line

 If you hate veggies and refuse to eat them, fine.
-You can get most minerals and vitamins elsewhere (though it’s tough, and some spinach would take care of most of them), and using supplements is an option.
-But if I were you, I would at least strongly consider drinking tea, eating phytonutrient-rich fruits like berries, eating phytonutrient-rich legume extracts like dark chocolate, and using lots of different spices and herbs in your cooking.
-These won’t have a large caloric (or carb) load, but they will offer nutrients you simply can’t obtain from animals and they provide the largest plant bang for your buck.
+You can get most minerals and vitamins elsewhere (though it’s tough, and some spinach would take care of most of them).
+Using supplements is an option.
+But if I were you, I would at least strongly consider drinking tea or coffee, eating phytonutrient-rich fruits like berries, eating phytonutrient-rich legume extracts like dark chocolate, and using lots of different spices and herbs in your cooking.
+These won’t have a large carb load, but they will offer nutrients you simply can’t obtain from animals—and they provide the largest plant bang for your buck.

-Before you throw in the towel, be sure to try lots of different plants.
-There are thousands of edible and medicinal ones out there, with tens of thousands of recipes and preparation instructions available right this instant just a few keystrokes away.
+Before you throw in the towel, though, be sure to try lots of different plants.
+There are thousands of edible and medicinal ones out there, with tens of thousands of recipes and preparations available.
 You’ll find something you like if you keep looking.

 What does everyone else think?
 Can you be truly healthy without including plants, particularly veggies, in your diet?